scj643/yubikey-openssl-ca/README.md

 # Overview
 This repo documents how to use a Yubikey as a root CA with domain constraints to limit issuing certs.
+Using environment variables is not recommended.
+It is only done here for demonstration purposes.

+## Package Requirements
+### `yubico-piv-tool`
+Needed for the `libykcs11.so.2` library

+### `ykman`
+Needed to manage the pin, puk, and management key

 # gen\_permitted.py
 This script takes a list of domains and generate the name constraint list for you.